MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_timestamp_capabilities.md

 ## -remarks

-During initialization, the miniport driver should indicate its hardware and software timestamp capabilities from within its [**MiniportInitializeEx**](/windows-hardware/drivers/ddi/ndis/nc-ndis-miniport_initialize) function.
+Miniport drivers use the **NDIS_TIMESTAMP_CAPABILITIES** structure with the [**NDIS_STATUS_TIMESTAMP_CAPABILITY**](/windows-hardware/drivers/network/ndis-status-timestamp-capability) status indication to report the NIC's hardware timestamping capabilities and the miniport driver's software timestamping capabilities to NDIS and overlying drivers.

-Miniport drivers use the [**NDIS_STATUS_TIMESTAMP_CAPABILITY**](/windows-hardware/drivers/network/ndis-status-timestamp-capability) status indication to report the NIC's hardware timestamping capabilities and the miniport driver's software timestamping capabilities to NDIS and overlying drivers.
+Miniport drivers use the **NDIS_TIMESTAMP_CAPABILITIES** structure with the [**NDIS_STATUS_TIMESTAMP_CURRENT_CONFIG**](/windows-hardware/drivers/network/ndis-status-timestamp-current-config) status indication to report the current timestamping configuration to the operating system.

-Miniport drivers use the [**NDIS_STATUS_TIMESTAMP_CURRENT_CONFIG**](/windows-hardware/drivers/network/ndis-status-timestamp-current-config) status indication to report the current timestamping configuration of the NIC hardware.
+For more information, see [Reporting timestamping capabilities and current configuration](reporting-timestamping-capabilities.md).

 ## -see-also